bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/are-users-rejecting-bitcoin-forks.md

 Aaron: So, wait, which one do you prefer then?

-Sjors: Well, I would say rejected because then you say we actually rejected it.
+Sjors: Well, I would say rejected, because then you say we actually rejected it.

 Aaron: Yeah, I think that's a bit more accurate as well.
 All right, so before, let's just start with what a URSF is exactly, like what it technically is.
 Do you want me to explain or do you want to?